gheber/kenzo/README.md

 3. Installation via the [Quicklisp](http://www.quicklisp.org/beta/) library
    manager

-Items 1 and 2 are well underway.
-Item 3 is pending after Francis Sergeraert kindly agreed to license the software under [GPLv3](http://www.gnu.org/licenses/gpl-3.0.en.html).

 *!!!
 WARNING !!!*

 This is work in progress and there are several [issues](https://github.com/gheber/kenzo/issues).
-The entire code now compiles fine w/ CCL, ECL, SBCL, but that's just the first step.
-There are plenty of examples in [publications](http://www-fourier.ujf-grenoble.fr/~sergerar/Papers/) and scattered throughout the source.
-Many work (most?), some don't. *Let's get to work! ...*

 ## Getting up and running